Marieval Indian Residential School: Reactions

 Premier of Saskatchewan Scott Moe expressed his support for the families of the deceased in a written statement.
 Premier of Ontario Doug Ford tweeted "My heart aches for Indigenous communities with news of more unmarked grave sites and hundreds more children who never returned home.
 We must confront and learn from this horrific side of history, including here in Ontario, so families may find the closure they deserve."
 Perry Bellegarde, National Chief of the Assembly of First Nations, wrote in a tweet that the discovery was "absolutely tragic, but not surprising".
 In Saskatoon, the city's flags are planned to be lowered to half-mast on June 24, 2021.
 Bobby Cameron, chief of the Federation of Sovereign Indigenous Nations, said, “This was a crime against humanity ...
 The only crime we committed as children was being born Indigenous ...
 We had concentration camps here.
 We had them here in Saskatchewan.
 They were called Indian residential schools.”
 Donald Bolen, archbishop of the Roman Catholic Archdiocese of Regina, apologized for the church's actions and said they would help provide information.

 Prime Minister of Canada Justin Trudeau responded that the findings were "Canada's responsibility to bear" then offered his sympathy.
 In response, Marion Buller, chief commissioner for the National Inquiry into Missing and Murdered Indigenous Women and Girls, dismissed Trudeau's words as "thoughts and prayers" and asked for "concrete action" instead.
 New Democratic Party leader Jagmeet Singh asked the federal government to implement all 94 recommendations of the Truth and Reconciliation Commission of Canada.

 In the wake of the Marieval and Kamloops discoveries, various communities in British Columbia, Ontario, New Brunswick, and Nunavut have decided to cancel Canada Day celebrations for 2021, opting instead for subdued events or time for reflection.
 The CN Tower in Toronto was lit orange on Canada Day in a show of support for Indigenous communities.

-In the days following the discovery, the St. Paul Co-Cathedral in Saskatoon was covered in graffiti, consisting of the words "we were children" surrounded by red handprints and fake blood smears.
+In the days following the discovery, the St. Paul's Co-Cathedral in Saskatoon was covered in graffiti, consisting of the words "we were children" surrounded by red handprints and fake blood smears.
 Further, as of June 27, four Catholic churches (St Ann's Church, Chopaka Church, the Sacred Heart Church and St. Gregory's Church) on First Nations land in western Canada were destroyed by fire within the last week, in blazes considered suspicious by local authorities.

 The Missionary Oblates of Mary Immaculate, the Catholic organization that operated this school, along with 48 others, announced shortly after the findings that they would disclose all historical documents in its possession.